Getting started with the swift python package¶

 array(['subarea.Subarea.Es', 'subarea.Subarea.Perc', 'subarea.Subarea.Pr', 'subarea.Subarea.Ps', 'subarea.Subarea.R', 'subarea.Subarea.S', 'subarea.Subarea.ech1', 'subarea.Subarea.ech2', 'subarea.Subarea.runoff'], dtype=object)

-The variable identifiers are fully qualified, which is fine, but to visualise these for a single subarea we shall override with short model names:
+The variable identifiers are fully qualified, which is fine and certainly make a lot of sense for semi-distributed catchments.
+But to visualise these for a single subarea we shall override with short model names:

 Visualising model states¶